-I have an "official" author bio, if you're into that sort of thing:
+I have one of those "official" author bios, if you're into that sort of thing:

 Zach Hoag is an author, preacher, and creator from New England.
 Planting a church in one of the least churched cities in the U.S. (Burlington, Vermont), and pursuing ministry beyond that in a variety of spaces, Zach has learned a few things about the power of a deeply rooted life in Christ.
 Zach has found belonging in the Vermont countryside where he lives with his wife, Kalen, and their three girls.
 Find him writing at zhoag.com and follow him on Twitter @zhoag.

-My story starts with growing up in a ministry family and being connected to the life of the church for as long as I can remember.
-I embraced a sincere faith as a little kid, and a powerful sense of calling was planted deep within me during those early years, intensifying as I got older.
-This calling eventually led to my wife and I planting a church in one of the least churched cities in the U.S. – Burlington, VT.
+Like all good origin stories, mine starts with strange circumstances and an unmistakable calling.
+I grew up in a ministry family that was entangled in cultish and controlling religious junk—yet I embraced a sincere faith as a little kid, and I felt a powerful sense of calling to ministry that intensified as I got older.
+After growing up and out of that cultish experience, this sense of calling led my wife and I to plant a church in one of the least churched cities in the U.S., Burlington, VT.

-Throughout the life of our church plant, I became passionate about seeing the church engage culture instead of escaping it, and embrace people instead of excluding them.
-We were an evangelical church, but my deepest desire was for us to include and impact the people of our progressive city.
-Out of that experience, I wrote my first book—about the gospel of Jesus and a TV serial killer named Dexter, no less!
+As I led our church plant, I became passionate about a Christianity that engages culture instead of escaping it, and embraces people instead of excluding them.
+It was out of that pastoral and missional experience that I wrote my first book—about the gospel of Jesus and a TV serial killer named Dexter (naturally).
 It really was the culmination of preaching week after week to connect the Word to the words of our cultural conversation.

 Of course, as Bruce Cockburn sings, “Sometimes a wind comes out of nowhere, and knocks you off your feet.”
 Life has its darkness, its pain, its corresponding lament—another part of the story.
-As our church plant ended, an apocalyptic kind of season was triggered in my life, revealing deeply broken things in my past family and church experiences, and challenging the very foundation of my faith and calling.
+As our church plant ended dramatically, an apocalyptic kind of season was triggered in my life, revealing the deeply broken things in my past family and church experiences, and challenging the very foundation of my faith and calling.

 And I haven't stopped since.

-Not too long ago, at exactly the moment I was ready to hear it, God spoke to me again, this time through a TV detective (because obviously!).
-He said, "The light is winning."
+Not too long ago, at exactly the moment I was ready for it, I felt words forming deep in my soul again, this time inspired by a TV detective (because obviously).
+Those words were:

 And everything changed after I began to believe that.

-So, thanks for joining me here as I continue to write into the light.
+So, thanks for joining me here as I just keep writing.
 If you want to, go ahead and jot this line down before you leave - because it's the truest thing I know:

 - For book publishing, I'm represented by the wonderful Jenni Burke of DC Jacobson & Associates.